legends2k/blog/content/post/hello_world.md

 > An incredibly powerful technique for solving problems is by simply writing it down.
 It seems rather simple, but it can often allow you to solve problems you previously thought were impossible.

 It left a strong impression on me.
 I've done this unconscionably many times but when he put it out there like that, it solidified in my mind.
 I realised how powerful a tool writing is.
-Another reason why writing things down is a good thing: it helps others and oneself become conscious of habits and traits ingrained in us.
+Another reason why writing things down is a good thing: it helps others and oneself become conscious of habits and traits ingrained within.

 [Scott Young]: /post/inspirers#scott-h-young
 [Scott Young's article]: https://www.scotthyoung.com/blog/2006/02/24/writing-to-solve-personal-problems/